ediblecode/AssetzSMECapital-Tech-Test/FOLLOW-UP.md

 ### Q. If you had more time, what improvement or features would you add?

-- More tests, and:
+- More tests, and specifically:
+  - Integration tests that test that the props returned from `getServerSideProps` result in the correct rendered markup
   - Functional, browser-based tests
-  - Accessibility tests
+  - Automated accessibility tests
 - Better/more obvious focus rings
 - ARIA live announcements
 - Some more lower-level unit test and refactor the inline snapshot tests